istio/istio.io/content/en/docs/examples/multimesh/multimesh-bookinfo/index.md

 ### A single cluster with isolation between namespaces after initial setup

-In case you perform the instructions in this blog post on a single cluster, your cluster has the following state now:
+In case you perform the instructions in this example on a single cluster, your cluster has the following state now:

 {{< image width="100%" link="./MeshFederation1b_bookinfo.svg" caption="A single cluster with isolation between namespaces after initial setup" >}}